Ms. Amy Ford Souders

 Amy Ford Souders, Arts ’92, was elected to the Marquette University Board of Trustees in 2020.

 She is a principal, director and founding member of Cornerstone Government Affairs, a full-service, bipartisan consulting firm specializing in federal and state government relations, public affairs and strategic communications, and advisory services.
-Cornerstone began in 2002 as a firm of 10 professionals with 11 clients and has grown to become one of the industry’s leading public affairs firms with nearly 130 professionals throughout 13 offices.
+Cornerstone began in 2002 as a firm of 10 professionals with 11 clients and has grown to become one of the industry’s leading government relations affairs firms with over 150 professionals throughout 14 offices.

 Since the firm’s founding, Amy has co-led the health practice, one of the largest practice areas at the firm, which represents a broad and diverse base of clients that includes hospitals and health care delivery providers, public health organizations, universities, coalitions, manufacturing and information technology companies, philanthropic organizations and patient advocacy groups, and medical and professional health associations.
 In this role, Amy has helped shape public health policy for over 20 years.